IrishMarineInstitute/BurishooleLTER-Public/daily_fish_migration_burrishoole_1970_2020/readme.fish.txt

 •	"station_id"
 Can be "Combined_MillRace_SalmonLeap_Trap"; "MillRace_Trap"; "SalmonLeap_Trap".
-If "Combined_MillRace_SalmonLeap_Trap", its the sum of the  "MillRace_Trap" and "SalmonLeap_Trap"
+If "Combined_MillRace_SalmonLeap_Trap", it's the sum of the  "MillRace_Trap" and "SalmonLeap_Trap".
+For salmon, we provide all three counts.

 •	"species"
 Can be "Salmo salar"; "Salmo trutta"; "Anguilla anguilla